 On cue, an ad splashed across his visor to upgrade the Tron theme: “No More Tracking Bots,” standing out in #00FF00.
 For the old USD equivalent of about $37.65 a day, he could add Tron theme 2.0, giving him access to light cycles and a dozen abstract forms of transportation.

 The recommendation popped up frequently in the free version.
-But this time he gave up, gave in, and upgraded to Tron Premium.
+But this time he gave in and upgraded to Tron Premium.
 The appscape shifted to ultra-high poly 16k resolution, 240hz, to a pixel rate of 6 billion pixels per second.

-Fetching an electric green baton from his harem pants, he transitioned into a light cycle; a 5th generation personal transport bike.
+Fetching a bright, electric green baton from his gloriously rendered harem pants, he transitioned into a light cycle; a 5th generation personal transport bike.
 Powered by pure liquid energy, he beelined away from ThreeVee, merging with traffic to track Cherry’s footprints.

-He zipped into a machine code bit storm between fractured dataframes -- noisy noise, procedurally generated and pixelated.
+And, just like that, the netizen zipped into a machine code bit storm, between fractured dataframes -- noisy noise, procedurally generated and pixelated.

 He saw an Electrotech Carnival cross a static swamp.